 - Reasonable Authority Figure: President Hollister.
 He encourages Nolan to become this after the latter was skeptical about Dr. Hill's theory.

 - Quicksand Sucks

-- Up to Eleven: The second part does this to the premise of the first.
+- The second part does this to the premise of the first.

 - Serial Escalation: The first movie splits Los Angeles off into its own island.
 The second movie splits the continent in half.